betwo/lightfsm/README.md

 1. The door has been reached, in which case we switch to `OpenDoor`.
 2. A collision has happend, in which case we switch to `Recovery`.
-3. Another reason to stop occured, in which case we stop the application.
+3. Another reason to stop occurred, in which case we stop the application.

 ### FSM Diagram